ykylee/kpi_dashboard_example/README.md

 # KPI Dashboard Example

 This repository contains a simple Java Spring Boot application that displays KPI metrics calculated from a sample CSV file.
+The metrics follow the requirements defined in `SRS.md`, including averages for completion rate and various test and quality indicators across all projects.

 ## Setup